codez4Tacoz/angular-material-themes-meetup/README.md

 # Angular Material Themes

-To view a live demo, check out the StackBlitz: https://stackblitz.com/edit/angular-mat-theme?file=src/app/app.component.html
+To view a live demo, check out the [StackBlitz](https://angular-mat-theme.stackblitz.io)

 To view the final version of the app: